wedding-essential/wedding-essential2/README.md

 ## Getting Started

+### Development environment

-First, run the development server:
+First, run the development server in another terminal:

 ```bash
 npm run dev
 # or
 yarn dev
 ```

+It will start the Firebase emulator for Auth and Firestore.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.